Some evacuated from Mariupol; US lawmaker Pelosi visits Kyiv | Law-Order

 Some evacuated from Mariupol; US lawmaker Pelosi visits Kyiv

-The United Nations labored on Sunday to get civilians out of the bombed-out ruins of the Ukrainian city of Mariupol, while US House Speaker Nancy Pelosi revealed she visited Ukraine's president to show American support for the country's defense against Russian aggression.
+The United Nations laboured on Sunday to get civilians out of the bombed-out ruins of the Ukrainian city of Mariupol, while US House Speaker Nancy Pelosi revealed she visited Ukraines president to show unflinching American support for the countrys defense against Russian aggression.Russias high-stakes offensive in coastal southern Ukraine and the countrys eastern industrial heartland has Ukrainian forces fighting village by village and more civilians fleeing airstrikes and artillery shelling as war draws near their doorsteps.

-Russia's high-stakes offensive in coastal southern Ukraine and the country's eastern industrial heartland has Ukrainian forces fighting village by village and more civilians fleeing airstrikes and artillery shelling as the war draws near their doorsteps.
+The United Nations laboured on Sunday to get civilians out of the bombed-out ruins of the Ukrainian city of Mariupol, while US House Speaker Nancy Pelosi revealed she visited Ukraine's president to show unflinching American support for the country's defense against Russian aggression.

 “The liberators have come and have freed us from what?
 Our lives?” said Nina Mihaylenko, a professor of Russian language and literature, referring to the Russian forces.